HandmadeMath/HandmadeMath/README.md

 ## FAQ

+**What conventions does HMM use, e.g. row vs. column major, handedness, etc.?**

+Handmade Math's matrices are column-major, i.e. data is stored by columns, then rows.
+It also assumes column vectors, i.e. vectors are written vertically and matrix-vector multiplication is `M * V` instead of `V * M`.
+For more information, see [this issue](https://github.com/HandmadeMath/HandmadeMath/issues/124#issuecomment-775737253).

+For other properties, we provide variants for each common convention.
+Functions that care about handedness have left-handed (`LH`) and right-handed (`RH`) variants.
+Projection functions have zero-to-one (`ZO`) and negative-one-to-one (`NO`) variants for different NDC conventions.

+**What if I don't want the `HMM_` prefix?**

+Do a find and replace in the library source.

 **What's the license?**

 This library is in the public domain.
 You can do whatever you want with it.